 Historically, Indiana hasn’t been known to attract top political candidates, largely because our primary election date falls late in the race (May 3) and a fairly small amount of electoral votes (11).
-Despite this, Evansville has actually hosted quite a few Presidents over its more than 200-year history.
-Even though President’s Day was yesterday, let’s take a look back at some of the nation’s leaders who have visited the River City.
+Despite this, Evansville has actually hosted quite a few U.S. presidents over its more than 200-year history.
+Let’s take a look back at some of the nation’s leaders who have visited the River City.

 James K. Polk